 Can I switch energy provider if I rent?

 Tenants can switch energy providers if they pay the supplier directly for their gas and electricity.
-Your landlord may have a ‘preferred supplier’ but this doesn’t affect your right to switch.

 Can I get a smart meter if I switch gas and electricity?

 It depends on what stage your gas and electricity supplier is at in their smart meter programme.
 The rollout is being managed by individual energy companies.
 You can ask your current energy supplier for a smart meter and they will let you know if it is possible to get one and when.